Should Rheumatoid Arthritis Patients Exercise?

 Proponents of exercise strongly advocate it.
 No one I know actually opposes exercise, but it does raise several questions.
 I wonder why I do not hear them asked.

-I read about every theory I could find to explain the causes of Rheumatoid Arthritis.
+I read every theory I could find to explain the causes of Rheumatoid Arthritis.
 I did not read any which pointed to laziness or lack of exercise as a reason for RA.
-I am sorry to be blunt, but if sloth did not cause my RA, then workouts will not cure it.
+To be blunt, but if sloth did not cause my RA, then workouts will not cure it.

-My doctors have prescribed vitamins, chemo shots, newfangled funky Biologic drugs, rest, anti-inflammatory medicines and even a high Omega-3 diet to attempt to gain control of my RA.
+My doctors have prescribed vitamins, chemo shots, funky Biologic drugs, rest, anti-inflammatory medicines and even a high Omega-3 diet to attempt to gain control of my RA symptoms.
 Funny, they have not prescribed exercise.
 Why not?

 It would have been an appropriate prescription if I had come into the office with one of many other conditions.
 But, I was disabled by RA, not idleness.
 Some people are truly disabled by RA.
-And they cannot exercise for either fun or strength.
+And they cannot exercise for either fun or strength because of their functional status.

-There are others who have RA, but who are not disabled.
-Many have times between flares, however brief, when they can safely exercise.
-And a few other RA-ers actually have only a small number of joints that are affected.
+There are other people who have RA, but who are not disabled.
+Many people with RA have times between flares—however brief—when they can safely exercise.
+And a few others actually have only a few number of joints that are affected.
 Of course, they can exercise using the unaffected joints.

-I do not feel comfortable asserting this position.
+Because I always loved exercise, I don’t feel comfortable defending this position.
 But, frankly, I am never comfortable anymore.
 I am in pain.
-It’s not endearing or attractive to say so, but it’s true.
+It’s not pleasant or popular to say so, but it’s true.

 I am not arguing with exercise